How to get refund from canceled Bhutan tour due to COVID-19

 If your Bhutanese tour operator is avoiding refunding you for the tour canceled due to pandemic, yours only help is Tourism Council of Bhutan.
 They have power to set the crooked tour operator straight.

-You can present your case on general e-mail email@example.com.
-You should provide all relevant details, especially what was the name of your Bhutanese tour operator, the dates of your travel, your own names and passport numbers, details of your payment and whether your visas were already issued or not (send the visas if yes).
+You can present your case by sending e-mail to firstname.lastname@example.org.
+You should mention all relevant details, especially what was the name of your Bhutanese tour operator, the planned dates of your travel, your own names and passport numbers, details of your payment and whether your visas were already issued or not (attach the visa approval if yes).